 WHERE DID YOU HEAR THAT?

 While there are untold millions of bloggers in the world, some bloggers will compose posts for fun, and others will write to make a living through advertising.
-In an attempt to attract larger audiences, some bloggers are becoming more provocative and sensational and they may go out-of-the-way to appear truly authoritative.
+In an attempt to attract larger audiences, some bloggers are becoming more provocative and sensational and they may go out-of-the-way to appear truly authoritative (not unlike “fake news”).
 Unlike a community newspaper which has a relatively defined public territory, a blogger’s audience can be geographically far-reaching.
 Advice given to a potential expat coming, say from the UK, may be totally irrelevant to someone looking to immigrate to the Philippines from Canada or the U.S. Poorly moderated forums can also be a misleading or dangerous source of information for anyone curious about expatriation.
 Good moderation should come from someone who is totally committed to the reliable and accurate information that the forum generates.
-I’ve witnessed forum moderators offer up a lot of comments from thread to thread, which further poses the question: How do you know how grounded or knowledgeable the moderator is?
+I’ve witnessed certain forum moderators offer up a lot of comments from thread to thread, which further poses the question: How do you know how grounded or knowledgeable the moderator is?

-From medical insurance benefits to treatment in emergency rooms, to foreign-owned businesses and gun ownership, being able to quickly identify or trust the accuracy of any information one finds on the internet can be complex and challenging, and understanding the difference between legitimate and invalid sources of information is key.
+From medical insurance benefits to treatment in emergency rooms, to foreign-owned businesses or property, and even gun ownership, being able to quickly identify or trust the accuracy of any information one finds on the internet can be complex and challenging, and understanding the difference between legitimate and invalid sources of information is key.
 No one person is the expert in ALL areas.

 My recommendation to anybody visiting expat blogs and forums is to take information with a grain of salt and to validate, verify, and then validate some more.
 If you see a comment that might seem valid, follow-up with that individual privately to qualify their knowledge if need be.
 While there is much good information published daily that provides insights into the day-to-day expectations of life in the Philippines, the most trusted source of official information of course is going to be straight from the horse’s mouth, or that government entity that has cognizance over the particular law or regulation of interest.
 For example, if you have a question about immigration options, and while you may get the gist of what’s involved by visiting various blogs, you should always visit the official website or contact that responsible agency directly for the latest up-to-date information.